My Website Is Slow | Bluehost Support

 Remove Resource-Hogging Plugins and Add-ons

 The best way is to perform a basic loading speed test through tools like GTMetrix or Google Pagespeed Insights.
-Then check your list of plugins and disable one plugin at a time.
+Then, check your list of plugins and disable one plugin at a time.
 After doing that, run the speed test with the plugin deactivated.

 This might be time-consuming, but it will help you find the plugins that are harming or having the biggest impact on the loading speed of your website.
-At that point, you can search or look for a less resource-heavy plugin and find another workaround.
+At that point, you can search for a less resource-heavy plugin and find another workaround.

 Optimize and Reduce the Size of Your Images

-• Ensure that your images are unnecessarily large.
+- Ensure that your images are unnecessarily large.
 For example, if the width of your blog page is 900px, then make sure that’s how wide your images are.

-• If you’re using a CMS like WordPress, you can install a plugin like WPSmush that will automatically reduce the file size of the images.
+- If you’re using a CMS like WordPress, you can install a plugin like WPSmush that will automatically reduce the file size of the images.

-• Before you upload images, first run them through a tool called Tiny PNG to reduce the file size of your image without sacrificing the quality.
+- Before you upload images, first run them through a tool called Tiny PNG to reduce the file size of your image without sacrificing the quality.

 Minimize Your Code

-Sometimes your website’s code can become a little messy.
+Sometimes, your website’s code can become a little messy.
 In this case, your website will take much longer to load.
 When you do many customizations, use a CMS, or even use a website builder to build your website, there will be unnecessary line breaks, spaces, and other unwanted elements.

-If you are not using a CMS, you can use the Pagespeed Insights Chrome Extension to magnify the code.
-This extension will create a minimized version of your code, so you can see which version is faster.
+If you're not using a CMS, you can use the Pagespeed Insights Chrome Extension to magnify the code.
+This extension will create a minimized version of your code so you can see which version is faster.

 Use a CDN